HomeGrand SlamsWimbledonHow Wimbledon's Grass Courts Affect Playing Style

 The ball stays low and keeps moving fast — the opposite of what happens on clay, where high friction grips the ball and redirects energy upward into a high, slow bounce.

 The coefficient of restitution — the measure of how much vertical energy the ball retains after bouncing — is lower on grass than on any other Grand Slam surface.
-Grass has a naturally low coefficient of restitution because the soft soil absorbs much of the impact’s energy.
+The soft soil absorbs much of the impact’s energy.

 The ball skids rather than bounces.

-A player who grew up on clay or hard courts, arriving at Wimbledon for the first time, often describes the ball as feeling like it barely comes up at all — like trying to return a shot that has already gone past before you’ve had time to set up.
+A player who grew up on clay or hard courts, arriving at Wimbledon for the first time, often describes the ball as feeling like it barely comes up at all — like trying to return a shot that has already gone past before they had time to set up.

 The Serve Becomes a Weapon Unlike Anywhere Else